code4sac/sacramento-campaign-finance/README.md

 ## Data generation

-If you'd like to run the scraper, use `node scripts/index.js`.
+You'll need Node installed if you'd like to run the scraper.
+Once you're ready to go, run the command `node scripts/index.js`.

-The web scraper requires Node.

 ### Scraper methodology